California State University, Northridge: Joint degrees

 The university, in partnership with Southwestern Law School, offers a dual B.A./J.D degree.
 The program allows students to graduate within six years instead of the traditional seven if both degrees were taken separately.
 The program began in fall 2014 with an estimated cohort size of 35 students.
 In addition, students accepted into the program receive an initial $10,000 Wildman/Schumacher entering student scholarship.
 Students in the program will have their first year of law school double count as their fourth year of undergraduate education.

-The Roland Tseng College of Extended Learning is a division within the university aimed at addressing the educational needs of mid-career professionals.
-The college develops and offers study opportunities which are designed to ensure that the individuals, communities and organizations served by the university achieve their lifelong learning goals.